openharmony/docs/en/application-dev/reference/apis/js-apis-shortKey.md

 ##  shortKey.setKeyDownDuration

-setKeyDownDuration(businessId: string, delay: number, callback: AsyncCallback&lt;void&gt;): void
+setKeyDownDuration(businessKey: string, delay: number, callback: AsyncCallback&lt;void&gt;): void

 Sets the delay for starting an ability using the shortcut key.
 This API uses an asynchronous callback to return the result.